Hiroki111/java-microservice/README.md

 ## Older Versions

 - 2.0.0: Eureka Server is replaced by Kubernetes server-side service discovery, which is not supported in Docker Compose.
-Tiltfile is introduced for local development, but it has issues while pulling images from Tilt and pushing them into a Kubernetes cluster running locally.
-The file is supposed to be fixed in the next version.
 - 1.0.0: V1 uses Eureka Server for client-side service discovery and can run with Docker Compose.
 The app can be ran by Docker Compose and Kubernetes (with or without Helm).

 ---